luciusmagn/lambdas-and-logos/book.typ

 thought, and confused code usually reflects confused thinking.
 Be willing to restart when you realize your approach is fundamentally flawed – as painful as that can be.
-In your hobby programming, you have a luxury of throwing things away, and trying different approaches, not being bound by severe time constraints which some fields of commercial programming otherwise have.
+In your hobby programming, you have a luxury of throwing things away, and trying different approaches, not being bound by severe time constraints which some fields of commercial programming otherwise have.#footnote[
+    Of course, in commercial products, you just can't keep restarting, or even restart in the first place.
+However, you should not feel guilty about trying to justify refactors, so long as you still keep advancing the product
+]

-Remember that programming is inherently creative.
-We build digital worlds from nothing but thought, giving form to ideas and solving problems that often have no precedent.
-In what other field can you create something so complex, yet so mutable and alive, with nothing more than a computer and your mind?
+Programming is inherently creative.
+We, as programmers, build digital worlds from nothing but thought, giving form to ideas and solving problems that often have no precedent.
+In what other field can you create something so complex, yet very mutable and alive, with nothing more than a computer and your mind?
+That's crazy, dude.
 The barrier of entry into the world of programming is very low, and the sky is your limit.
 There's a particular joy in seeing your thoughts externalized and animated, in watching a computer dance to the tune you've composed.
 When we refer to "elegant" code, we're making an aesthetic judgment